Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Capability Curve Characterization

 Before developing the net capability of the whole network, lets understand the aggregation of DERs.
 An \textit{aggregated DER flexibility domain}, $\mathcal{C}_{sub}$, can be defined as the total flexibility provided by all the DERs combined at the substation as following:

 where $p^g_{sub}$ and $q^g_{sub}$ are the total real power and var generation from DERs.
 The outer envelop of the domain $\mathcal{C}_{sub}$ can be defined as a function $q^{cap}_{sub}=f(p^g_{sub})$ that we call as \textit{aggregated DER capability curve} as shown in \figurename \ref{fig:agg_cap_curve}.
-The horizontal axis can also be seen as variation of total curtailment where point $A$ and origin denote zero and 100\% DER curtailment.
-A point $H (p^{g*}_{sub},q^{g*}_{sub})$ on the curve implies that for a given value of $p^g_{sub}$, the maximum possible var absorption is $q^{g*}_{sub}$.
-Note that a given $p^g_{sub}$ can be achieved by multiple combinations of individual PV generations $p_i^g$ via curtailment.
-In other words, $H$ also denotes the operating point to achieve $q^{g*}_{sub}$ var absorption with minimum solar curtailment.
-All other possibilities of achieving $q^{g*}_{sub}$ which fall inside the domain incur higher real power curtailment of DER than necessary.
-The estimation of lower part of $q^{cap}_{sub}$ can be formulated as the following convex optimization problem. \begin{mini!}|l|[2] {}{q^g_{sub}= \sum_{i=1}^N q_i^g} { }{} \addConstraint{p^g_{sub} = \sum_{i=1}^N p_i^g}{} \addConstraint{p_i^{g^2}+q_i^{g^2} \leq S_i^{g^2}}{,\quad}{\forall i} \addConstraint{p_i^g<0, |p_i^g|<p^g_{i,rated}}{,\quad}{\forall i} \end{mini!}
+The horizontal axis can also be seen as varying aggregated real power headroom where point $A$ and origin denote minimum and maximum possible aggregated headroom, respectively.
+A point $H (p^{g*}_{sub},q^{g*}_{sub})$ on the curve implies that for a given value of $p^{g*}_{sub}$, the maximum possible var absorption is $q^{g*}_{sub}$.
+Note that a given $p^g_{sub}$ can be achieved in more than one way by different headroom combinations of individual PV generations.
+In other words, $H$ also denotes the operating point to achieve $q^{g*}_{sub}$ var absorption with minimum possible aggregated headroom.
+All other possibilities of achieving $q^{g*}_{sub}$ which fall inside the domain will require higher aggregated headroom than necessary.

-Where $p^g_{sub}$ is a given value.
-Similarly, the upper part of $q^{cap}_{sub}$ can be estimated by maximizing the same objective function.
-The optimization (\ref{opt_no_network}) is particularly interesting as it has an analytical solution that can be derived using KKT conditions \cite{boyd_convex_2004}.
-For a given $p^{g*}_{sub}$, the optimal var absorption/injection occurs when the total real power generation is divided among all inverters in ratio of their ratings i.e. provided $p_i^{g*}\leq p^g_{i,rated}$.
-In such case, the expression for capability curve $q^{cap}_{sub}=f(p^g_{sub})$ can be derived as following: